fabianlischka/InfoSec101/p2-WhatToDoNext.md

 * [Doxxing Defense](http://www.computerworld.com/article/2849263/doxxing-defense-remove-your-personal-info-from-data-brokers.html#tk.cwfb).
 A guide on how to remove your personal information from data brokers
 * [Email Self Defense](https://emailselfdefense.fsf.org/en/).
 A guide to setting up encrypted email on the desktop, unfortunately somewhat confusing and out-of-date.
 * [Encryption Works](https://freedom.press//encryption-works).
 A guide for journalists on “How to Protect Your Privacy in the Age of NSA Surveillance”.
 Somewhat out-of-date.
+* [Information Security for Journalists](http://www.tcij.org/resources/handbooks/infosec).
+Excellent guide from The Centre for Investigative Journalism, covering the Operating System, Safe Browsing, Data, Email, Instant Messaging, Phone & Voice/Video Calls, and Passwords.
+Targets a higher level of risk and security than this present InfoSec101.
+Aailable in many formats.
 * [Journalist Security Guide](https://cpj.org/reports/2012/04/information-security.php).
 A guide on information security, part of a guide for (general) security for journalists by the *Committee to Protect Journalists*
 * [Planning Digital Security for your Story](http://www.scribd.com/doc/209968137/Threat-Modeling-Planning-Digital-Security-for-your-Story).
 A presentation by Jonathan Stray on information security for journalists
 * [Privacy 101](https://www.privacyinternational.org/?q=privacy-101).